 – Jobriath Berbour, Ironworker, Haida Cree, MB

-The Alberta Aboriginal Apprenticeship Initiative helps those who qualify to enter and complete an apprenticeship program.
-Visit the Alberta Department of Innovation and Advanced Education’s website to learn more about the program and to see if you qualify.
+The North East Alberta Apprentice Initiative supports and encourages candidates to enter and complete an apprenticeship program.
+Visit the Alberta Ministry of Advanced Education’s website to learn about resources and supports for Indigenous students in Alberta’s adult learning system.

 The Trade Winds to Success program offers pre-apprenticeship training programs in a number of trades.
 Check out the Trade Winds to Success Training Society’s website for more information.